ubco-W2022T2-data301/project-group09/README.md

 ## Team Members

 - Om Mistry: I am a Second year Computer Science Major and I am really  interested in Web Development and AI.
-- Devstutya Pandey: I am a Second year student majoring in Computer Science (will add more)
+- Devstutya Pandey: I am a Second year student majoring in Computer Science
 - Lakshay Dang: I am a second Year Comp-Sci student and often contemplate my existence and place in the world.

 ## Images